 OK, for EAGLE users, board is here and schematic is here.
 I made gerbers and sent them off the China....we'll see if it works.

-I was hired to build a mixer for a small installation (this was quite a while ago) and there were a few requirements: the mixer had to be small and have both fixed and variable outs on 2 jacks. the metal work required that there only be 5 ports (1/4 inch?) for the following: 4 inputs, 1 fixed output, one variable output. what to do?
+I was hired to build a custom mixer for a small installation (this was quite a while ago) and there were a few requirements: the mixer had to be small and have both fixed and variable outs on 2 jacks. the metal work required that there only be 5 ports (1/4 inch?) for the following: 4 inputs, 1 fixed output, one variable output. what to do?
 Here is what I came up with.
-The thing I remember being tricky is that port 4 is variable as input and adjustable output, and a dual pot was used since I could only fit 4 pots in a very limited space.
-I liked this little design so much that I fab'd one for myself, I don't recall doing a PCB for this, it was all built on perf.
+The thing I remember being a tad tricky (for me anyway) is that port 4 is variable as input and adjustable output, and a dual pot was used since I could only fit 4 pots in a very limited space.
+I don't recall doing a PCB for this, it was all built on perf.
 Hand drawn schematic (?) is here.
 I lost this documentation for a very long time, having recently dug it up.
-Oh yeh the mixer used pair of Burr Brown OP627's which cost a whole lot but were very nice.
+Oh yeh the mixer used a pair of Burr Brown OP627's which cost a whole lot but were very nice.